AnnexMedAnnexMedAnnexMed

 8-Minute Rule Unit Calculation

-Session-based unit calculation using CMS 8-minute rule to derive billable units from therapy notes, distribute remaining minutes across multiple time-based codes, and prevent underbilling or overbilling.
-Unit accuracy is validated per visit, ensuring precise reimbursement and compliance control.
+Session-based unit calculation using CMS 8-minute rule to derive billable units from therapy notes, distribute remaining minutes across time-based codes, and prevent underbilling or overbilling.
+Unit accuracy is validated per visit for precise reimbursement and compliance.

-Medicare therapy cap tracking for PT/SLP (combined) and OT (separate) with automated KX modifier alerts near annual thresholds.
-KX is applied only with documented skilled-care justification, ensuring compliance while preventing missed revenue and avoiding unsupported modifier-related audit risk.
+Medicare therapy cap tracking for PT/SLP (combined) and OT (separate) with automated KX alerts near thresholds.
+KX applied only with skilled-care documentation, ensuring compliance, preventing missed revenue, and avoiding unsupported audit risk.

-CO and CQ modifiers are applied to assistant-provided therapy services with 15% Medicare payment reduction tracking.
-Ensures modifiers are not misapplied to supervising therapists and maintains CMS audit-ready compliance across PTA and OTA billing workflows with consistent documentation validation.
+CO and CQ modifiers applied to assistant-provided therapy services with 15% Medicare payment adjustment tracking.
+Ensures correct application, prevents misassignment to supervising therapists, and maintains CMS audit-ready compliance across workflows.

 Inpatient, IRF & SNF Therapy Billing